Kit Lathrop

-Kit Douglas Lathrop (born August 10, 1956) is a former American football defensive lineman in the National Football League (NFL) and in the United States Football League (USFL).
+Kit Douglas Lathrop (born August 10, 1956) is an American former professional football player who was a defensive lineman in the National Football League (NFL) and in the United States Football League (USFL).
+He played college football for the Arizona State Sun Devils.

 College career

 He played college football at West Valley College and Arizona State University.

 Professional career

 In the NFL, he played for the Denver Broncos, the Green Bay Packers, the Kansas City Chiefs, and the Washington Redskins.
 In the USFL, he played for the Chicago Blitz, the Arizona Wranglers, and the Arizona Outlaws.
 Lathrop earned a Super Bowl ring with the Redskins in 1987.